do-y-lee/ml-disaster-response-pipeline-demo/README.md

   * Sklearn's TfidfTransformer class is doing all the heavy lifting in this part.
   * In essence, we are creating a numeric measure or feature to assess word importance within a collection of documents.

-* Step 3: Starting Very Extraction
+* Step 3: Starting Verb Extraction
   * This is a custom class leveraging Sklearn's base classes, BaseEstimator and TransformerMixin.
   * This class extracts the starting verb in every message or sentence.
   * This is another engineered feature used to train the classifier.